-The safety of babies sleeping is paramount.
+The safety of sleeping children is paramount.
 Our policy follows the advice provided by the cot death society and lullaby trust to minimise the risk of sudden infant death.
 We make sure that:

-- Babies are placed on their backs to sleep if a baby has rolled onto their tummy, you should turn them onto their back again, however once a baby can roll from back to front and back again, they can be left to find their own position. - Babies and toddlers are never put down to sleep with a bottle to self-feed. - Babies/ toddlers are monitored visually when sleeping to check for chest movements, staff to use fingers under nose to feel for breath. - Checks are recorded every 10 minutes on a sleep chart and babies are always never left in a separate sleep room without staff supervision. - When monitoring, the staff member looks for the rise and fall of the chest and if the sleep position has changed. - As good practice we monitor babies under six months or a new baby sleeping during the first few weeks every five minutes until we are familiar with the child and their sleeping routines.
+- Babies are placed on their backs to sleep if a baby has rolled onto their tummy, you should turn them onto their back again, however once a baby can roll from back to front and back again, they can be left to find their own position. - Babies and toddlers are never put down to sleep with a bottle to self-feed. - Babies/ toddlers are monitored visually when sleeping to check for chest movements, staff to use fingers under nose to feel for breath. - Checks are recorded every 10 minutes on a sleep chart and babies are always never left in a separate sleep room without staff supervision. - When monitoring, the staff member looks for the rise and fall of the chest and if the sleep position has changed. - As good practice we monitor all children during the first few weeks every five minutes until we are familiar with the child and their sleeping routines.
 To offer reassurance to them and families.

-We provide a safe sleeping environment by monitoring the room temperature this should be between 16- 21^{\prime} C
+We provide a safe sleeping environment by monitoring the room temperature this should be between 16-21'C

-- Hoods, jeans, shoes are to be removed before any child is put placed down to rest to prevent over heating - Babies are not to sleep in prams or car seats if they fall asleep on an outing they are to be moved safely into a cot or bed. - Clean light bedding/ blankets are to be used. - No cot bumpers or cluttering cots with soft toys, although comforters will be given when required and removed once the baby/ toddler has fallen asleep. - Blankets are not placed over cots to ensure that we can always see the child and to ensure the blanket cannot fall onto the child. - We ask parents to share the details of their child's sleep routine with the child's key person when the child starts at nursery, these are reviewed and updated as the child's routine changes.
-During settling in we explain our sleep policy. - We recognise parents' knowledge of their child regarding sleep routines and will, where possible, work together to ensure each child's individual sleep routines and well-being continues to be met. however, staff will not force a child to sleep or keep them awake against his or her will. - Staff will discuss any changes in sleep routines at the end of the day and share observations and information about children's behaviour when they do not receive enough sleep.
+- Hoods, jeans, shoes and bibs are to be removed before any child is put /placed down to rest to prevent over heating - Dummy clips are not used whilst children are sleeping or at any point during the day - Babies are not to sleep in prams/car seats or baby bouncer chairs, if they fall asleep on an outing they are to be moved safely into a cot, bed or on to a sleep mat. - Clean light bedding/ blankets are to be used. - No cot bumpers or cluttering cots with soft toys, although comforters will be given when required staff will assess the safety of such items and these will be removed once the baby/ toddler has fallen asleep if staff feel they will pose any hazards to the child whilst they are sleeping. - Blankets are not placed over cots to ensure that we can always see the child and to ensure the blanket cannot fall onto the child. - We ask parents to share the details of their child's sleep routine with the child's key person when the child starts at nursery, these are reviewed and updated as the child transitions to the next phase group or a child's routine changes.
+During settling in we explain our sleep policy a copy of this is given to the parents with the All About Me forms. - We recognize parents' knowledge of their child regarding sleep routines and will, where possible, work together to ensure each child's individual sleep routines and well-being continues to be met.
+However, staff will not force a child to sleep or keep them awake against his or her will. - Staff will discuss any changes in sleep routines at the end of the day and share observations and information about children's behaviour when they do not receive enough sleep.